miceks/kerr_comb_simulator/README.md

 # Kerr Comb Simulator

-This MATLAB application was developed during my [master thesis](http://urn.kb.se/resolve?urn=urn:nbn:se:liu:diva-188085) project to aid in conducting numerical simulations of Kerr frequency combs.
+This MATLAB application was developed during my [master thesis](http://urn.kb.se/resolve?urn=urn:nbn:se:liu:diva-188085) project (now also available in docs if link does not work) to aid in conducting numerical simulations of Kerr frequency combs.
 It provides a graphical user interface to rapidly schedule, execute and inspect simulations of Kerr cavities over a two-dimensional parameter space corresponding to pump frequency detuning and power.

 ![Example](/docs/Example.PNG)